vircadia/vircadia-web-sdk/CODING_STANDARD.md

 ### Document Return Types

-Methods' return types should always be explicitly specified even if TypeScript can automatically determine the return type from the current code &mdash; the code may change and any changes in the return type shoulds be flagged.
+Methods' return types should always be explicitly specified even if TypeScript can automatically determine the return type from the current code &mdash; the code may change and any changes in the return type should be flagged.

 ### Validate Public API Values

-Function parameter values and property values must be validate before being used &mdahs; e.g., that they're of the expected type.
+Function parameter values and property values must be validated before being used &mdash; e.g., that they're of the expected type.
 Note that for property values, this means that setters must be used.

 ### Unused function parameters